lk86/BaseballGlyphToy/README.md

 # Mayeo's GlyphMatrix Toys
 Some toys to be used with the GlyphMatrix on the Nothing Phone 3.
 All still heavily beta, being worked on in my spare time.

+This is the source code only, there is no final "app" yet.
+The repo must be cloned and opened in Android Studio, then built onto a Nothing Phone 3.

+There is a lot of tidying up, and proper utilisation of the GlyphMatrix Developer Kit needed.

 # Current Toys

 ## Angle Finder